Mrz-Duru/urban_development/README.md

   - Negative predictions are tracked in `less_than_0`; review these for model debugging.
   - The script is designed for multi-step forecasting but may be computationally intensive due to iterative predictions and clustering iterations.

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

 Please follow PEP 8 guidelines and include documentation for new features or scripts.